A Feasibility-Driven Approach to Control-Limited DDP: Results

 \subsection{Box-FDDP, Box-DDP, and squashing approach in nonlinear problems}

-We compare the performance of Box-\gls{fddp}, Box-\gls{ddp} and \gls{ddp} with a squashing function for three scenarios with the IRIS quadcopter: reaching goal (goal), looping maneuver (loop), and traversing a narrow passage (narrow).
-We use a sigmoidal element-wise squashing function of the form:
+To evaluate the numerical performance of having two modes, we compared the \textsc{Box-\gls{fddp}} (with two modes depending on the dynamics feasibility), \textsc{Box-\gls{ddp}}$^+$ (using a single mode) and \gls{ddp}$^+$ with a squashing function (using a single mode) for three scenarios with the IRIS quadcopter: reaching goal (\textsc{goal}), looping maneuver (\textsc{loop}), and traversing a narrow passage (\textsc{narrow}).
+We used a sigmoidal element-wise squashing function of the form: